cyberconnecthq/cyberid/README.md

 ### Deploy Contracts

 We use [Create2Deployer](./src/deployer/Create2Deployer.sol) to ensure proxy contracts are deployed deterministically.
-Take Deploying `MocaId` on Polygon testnet(mumbai) as an example, the deployment process is:
+Take Deploying `RealmId` on Polygon testnet(mumbai) as an example, the deployment process is:

 0. Step 1-3 is one-time work.
 Go to step 4 if you have done it once.